mauroalfaro/people-list-docker/README.md

 - Spring Boot Test
 - Mockito for MVC unit testing
 - Java 8 lambdas
-- Docker structure for MySQL database connection
+- Docker compose for MySQL database connection

+In order to test the app, first you have to start the db.
+Head to the resources package where the Docker compose file is located and run: docker-compose up (or docker-compose up -d if you want to detach) This will start the MySQL db.
+You can use MySQL Workbench to test connection.